mdwgtn/datascience_3_project/CodeBook.md

 Identifies the subject who performed the activity.

+These values were extracted from the files subject_test.txt and subject_train.txt in the source data set.
+Each observation in those files corresponds one-to-one with the respective observation in X_test.txt and X_train.txt.

 Its integer values range from 1 to 30 inclusive.

 ### activity

 Identifies the activity measured.

+These values were extracted from the files y_test.txt and y_train.txt in the source data set.
+Each observation in those files corresponds one-to-one with the respective observation in X_test.txt and X_train.txt.

+The string names of the activities were taken from activity_labels.txt.

 Its set of values is